Related Concepts

 • Cryptocurrency: Digital money that can be used to buy goods and services, using strong encryption techniques to secure online transactions

-• Hardening: Process of securing a system by reducing its vulnerabilities or security holes, for which it is more prone
+• Hardening: The Process of securing a system by reducing its vulnerabilities or security holes, for which it is more prone

 • CWE: Common Weakness Enumeration, a list of software weaknesses to create a common language to describe software security weaknesses that are the root causes of given vulnerabilities